Criteria and Documentation

 The following documentation is to be provided at the time of application:

 - A certified copy of a state- or government-issued birth certificate must be presented.
 Hospital birth certificates are not acceptable.
-Passports may be presented in lieu of a birth certificate.
+Passports may be presented in lieu of a birth certificate, if an inability to obtain a birth certificate is determined by the county clerk.

-- Applicants must present a current piece (non-expired) of photo identification
+- Applicants must present a current (non-expired) photo identification

 - Proof of residency must be established if the photo ID does not contain the current address of the applicant.
 The applicant can bring a dated utility bill or government correspondence if it is addressed to the applicant (by name) with the applicant’s street address (mail addressed to a post office box does not fulfill this requirement).